percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 .. note:: PXC recommends same configuration on all the nodes of the cluster, and that also means all the nodes of the cluster should have keyring configured.
-Mismatch in keyring configuration will not allow JOINER node to join the cluster.
+A mismatch in keyring configuration will not allow a JOINER node to join the cluster.

 If the user has bootstrapped node with keyring enabled, then upcoming nodes of the cluster will inherit the keyring (encrypted key) from the DONOR node